roboll/helmfile/README.md

       foo: bar
     chart: roboll/vault-secret-manager     # the chart being installed to create this release, referenced by `repository/chart` syntax
     version: ~1.24.1                       # the semver of the chart. range constraint is supported
+    missingFileHandler: warn # prevent the install to stop if some files are not found
     values:
       # value files passed via --values
       - vault.yaml